MatthieuBruh/h5_UryybGreb/readme.md

 According to Norton's website, all sensitive data is encrypted with AES-256.
 Sensitive data includes: login credentials, personal information, and payment details.
 In other words, Norton says that all the data stored in NPM is encrypted.

 ## What's the license?
 How would you describe license's effects or categorize it?
+NPM is licensed as a shareware.
+It means that it is a proprietary software that is shared by the owner for small or no cost.
+Usually, a shareware has limited functionalities or an incomplete documentation as long as you don't pay for it.
+In the case of NPM, you can use it for free and have an unlimited number of passwords and devices.
+However, the shareware license does not offer the benefits of an open-source software.
+Indeed, the source code is not accessible, and therefore cannot be corrected or improved by the community.
+Unlike open-source password management, the software is not transparent and we can only believe in what Norton says.

 ## Where is the data stored?
 If in "the cloud", which country / juristiction / which companies?
 If on local disk, where?
 Norton Password manager is a cloud-based password manager.
 Norton saves data all around the world (United States, Canada, and the European Union) using the servers of NortonLifeLock Inc.